A Longitudinal Measurement Study of Log4Shell Exploitation from a Reactive Network Telescope: Analysis and Discussion

 \subsection{Time series analysis}

-We extend our study by analyzing the monthly Log4j attack count data shown in the time-series plot in Fig. \ref{fig:total_count}.
-This analysis provides an overview of the temporal dynamics and fluctuations in attack intensity over the four-year interval.
-We observe that the highest peak occurs in 2023, followed by 2025, whereas the attack counts in 2021, 2022, and 2024 are comparatively lower.
-To better understand the intra-annual trends, we define $C_{Y,m}$ as the number of total Log4j counts in year $Y$ and month $m$.
-Then the total number of attacks in year $Y$ is 9$ T_{Y} = \sum_{m=1}^{12} C_{Y,m}. $
+We extend our study by analyzing the monthly Log4Shell event count data shown in the time-series.
+In Fig. \ref{fig:total_count}, the actual counts of Log4Shell events are shown on the left y-axis in blue using a linear scale.
+However, to better visualize lower event counts, the same data are also plotted in red on the right y-axis using a log10 scale.
+The analysis provides an overview of the temporal dynamics and fluctuations in attack intensity over the four-year interval.
+It is observed that the highest peak occurs in 2023, followed by 2025, whereas the attack counts in 2021, 2022, and 2024 are comparatively lower.
+To better understand the intra-annual trends, we define $C_{Y,m}$ as the number of total Log4Shell event counts in year $Y$ and month $m$.
+Then the total number of events in year $Y$ is $ T_{Y} = \sum_{m=1}^{12} C_{Y,m}. $